OtlotlengMajuja/OTLMAJ363_BCL2401_F01_Otlotleng-Majuja-DJS04/README.md

 ## Overall Learning Experience

-Academically speaking, working on this project provides a comprehensive understanding of object-oriented programming, event handling, and data manipulation in JavaScript..
+Academically speaking, working on this project provides a comprehensive understanding of object-oriented programming, event handling, and data manipulation in JavaScript.

-Personally speaking, this project has been draining, frustrating, and demoralising but absolutely taught me that giving up is not an option when you have a deadline and to just do my best.
-Since we have only just begun and are barely at the beginning, I know that I'm still going to struggle and this was a great tester for my limits.